richardcrng/redux-leaves/docs/README.md

 const store = createStore(reducer)
 ```

-`actions` is an object with 'action branches' and 'action leaves' corresponding to every branch and leaf in `initialState`:
+`actions` is an object with the same shape as `initialState`, with corresponding branches and leaves.

+Every action branch and leaf is an object, regardless of the initial data type:

 ```js
 console.log(typeof actions.counter)                       // 'object'